Ruth Edna Kelley

-Ruth Edna Kelley (8 April 1893 – 4 March 1982) was an American librarian and writer.
+Ruth Edna Kelley (April 8, 1893 – March 4, 1982) was an American librarian and writer.
 She is chiefly remembered for The Book of Hallowe'en (1919), the first book-length history of the holiday.

 Biography

-Kelley was born in Massachusetts, the only child of Charles F. Kelley, a carpenter, and his wife Mary.
-She grew up in Lynn, Massachusetts, and received a master of arts degree.
+Kelley was born in Lynn, Massachusetts, on April 8, 1893, the only child of Charles F. Kelley, a carpenter, and his wife Mary.
+She grew up in Lynn, and received a master of arts degree in literature, magna cum laude, from Radcliffe College.

 The Book of Hallowe'en was Kelly's first book.
 Her second book, A Life of Their Own (1947), dealt with immortality and spirituality.

-Kelley died in Marblehead, Massachusetts at the age of 88.
+Kelley died in Marblehead, Massachusetts, at the age of 88.